 The devil is in the detail.
 I can roll nine consecutive pows followed by a lonely skull.
 What do I remember?
 The skull.
 Well, it seems I am not alone.
 Research shows that, unfortunately, we are all wired to focus on the negative.
 Obviously, being all stressed up and rancorous will not help us become better coaches.
 So, how can we fight our brain’s negative bias?
-According to many researches, gratitude can help.
+According to many pieces of research, gratitude can help.

 Knowing this, I attempted a new approach.
 Before every game, I thanked a dice roll that helped shape my team.
 I said something along the lines: « I’d like to thank that +AG roll on my catcher ».
 All was going well until some day an opponent answered: « Taureau, this +AG roll results from a touchdown your catcher scored in our previous game.
 But to score, your star Blitzer had to clear him the way to the end zone.
 If you really cared, you would also thank him and all the other players that helped crystallize that touchdown.
 Without their contribution, your catcher would not have leveled up. » And I thought, « Hmm.
 That’s interesting. »